Today I thought I would take you on a raised garden bed walkthrough. Be gentle... this is my first video ever.

 The corn isn’t looking very tall and hasn’t any signs of cobs yet, so I’m not sure how well it will produce.
 It also has an earwig problem.

 The beds with straw on them are from the winter rye crop I planted last winter and I ended up making hay.
-They not only keep moisture in and act as a mulch, they also harbour slugs until I got them under control.
+They not only keep moisture in and act as a mulch, but they also harbour slugs until I got them under control.
 Hence having to replant the scarlet runner beans.

 The herb garden is looking a little bare as I’ve already harvested most of the herbs and dried them.